China to prosecute suspects, confiscate illegal income of scandal-hit vaccine maker

 While there were no known reports of people being harmed by the vaccines, regulators ordered Changsheng to halt their production and recall the rabies vaccine.
 Changsheng apologized in a regulatory filing.

 CCTV reported on Thursday that the cabinet said police had concluded an investigation into Changsheng.

-It did not give more details on the company officials to be prosecuted.
+More than 40 government officials, including seven at the provincial level, had been held accountable for the scandal, according to a report from the official China Daily on Friday.

+A number of senior provincial officials had been removed from their posts, according to a report from Xinhua news agency on Thursday.

+Zeng Xiangdong and Yan Haijiang, both deputy directors at the Jilin branch of the CFDA, were also removed from their posts, according to Xinhua.

+Four Changchun city CFDA officials were also removed, Xinhua said, among a number of others.

-Changsheng did not immediately respond to an emailed request for comment.
+Changsheng Biotechnology did not respond immediately to an emailed request for comment.

 CCTV said a separate meeting of the elite seven-man Politburo Standing Committee chaired by President Xi Jinping on Thursday had found the scandal revealed serious “dereliction of duties” and exposed loopholes in the regulatory system.